wonjun/readme-maker/README.md

 git status
 git log

 If you need to know what these commands do, google search them!
-And if still confusing, ask one of the TAs for help
+And if still confusing, ask one of the TAs for help :D
 ```